jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Dougless and Rousseau were each the Neos of their times.
 They both woke people up to the reality that self-indulgent art and distracting spectacle, when used to enrich the rich and distract the masses, are bullshit, and society should focus on solving real-life problems by empowering people with tools.
 Real heroes fight for this individual empowerment, and when done let their hierarchies melt away into the free soil of equality.

 Telling the difference between a true hero like Douglass, whose given political power from the people so he can win them greater freedom, and selfish heroes, who simply take political power and keep it for themselves is hard.
 To most easily tell the difference, we need to analyze the story we're in.
 Is it a classic one, or a art and spectacle one.
-For his part, Rousseau defeated Darth King, by making the people realize they were watching spectcular re-runs while the nobility was in exquisite banquets and balls.
+For his part, Rousseau defeated Darth King, by making the people realize they were watching spectacular re-runs while the nobility was in exquisite banquets and balls.

 ![Classic heroes](/img\diagrams\techvolution-battle-douglass.png)